emnify/product-docs/docs/services/sim-lifecycle-management.md

 Starting from the first day of the next month, the suspended SIM will not accrue any charges.
 The SIM can be reactivated and suspended again at any time.
 - **Factory Test**: The SIM is enabled and can generate traffic.
-It can be used for a defined data or SMS limit without incurring charges.
+It can be used up to defined data and SMS thresholds without incurring charges.
-Once this limit is reached or 180 days have elapsed, the SIM will automatically move to the _Activated_ state.
+Once either threshold is crossed or 180 days have elapsed, the SIM will automatically move to the _Activated_ state.
 - **Deleted**: Permanently removes the SIM from the SIM Inventory.
 Once deleted, it cannot be restored for network access.